tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

  **When to use POST instead of GET**

  When you use HTTP GET to call **Autocomplete**, the length of the request URL cannot exceed 8 KB.
-This length is usually enough for most applications.
-However, some applications produce very large queries, specifically when OData filter expressions are used.
+This length is enough for most applications.
+However, some applications produce large queries, specifically when OData filter expressions are used.
 For these applications, HTTP POST is a better choice because it allows larger filters than GET.
-With POST, the number of clauses in a filter is the limiting factor, not the size of the raw filter string since the request size limit for POST is approximately 16 MB.
+However, the limiting factor for filter size is the number of clauses, not the size of the raw filter string.
+The request size limit for POST is approximately 16 MB.

 > [!NOTE]
->  Even though the POST request size limit is very large, filter expressions cannot be arbitrarily complex.
+>  Even though the POST request size limit is large, filter expressions cannot be arbitrarily complex.
 For more information about filter complexity limitations, see [OData Expression Syntax for Azure Search](odata-expression-syntax-for-azure-search.md).

 ## Request
  HTTPS is required for service requests.
 The **Autocomplete** request can be constructed using the GET or POST methods.

  The request URI specifies the name of the index to query.
-Parameters, such as the partially input search term, are specified on the query string in the case of GET requests, and in the request body in the case of POST requests.
+Query parameters are specified on the query string in the case of GET requests and in the request body in the case of POST requests.

  As a best practice when creating GET requests, remember to [URL-encode](https://msdn.microsoft.com/library/system.uri.escapedatastring.aspx) specific query parameters when calling the REST API directly.
 For **Autocomplete** operations, this includes: